zanuka/leaderport-core-ui/README.md

 ## Web3 Focused

-Our Web3 integration allows users to connect their Sui Wallet (and other supported wallets in the future) to access premium features, integrate with Web3 games/achievements, and make blockchain-enabled transactions.
+Our Web3 integration allows users to connect their Sui Wallet to access premium features, integrate with Web3 games/achievements, and make blockchain-enabled transactions.
 For more details on our Web3 strategy, check out our [Web3 Vision](docs/web3-vision.md).

 <img src="images/Sui_Logo_White.svg" alt="Sui" width="48" />